AOMediaCodec/av1-spec/annex.a.levels.md

   * TotalDecodedLumaSampleRate (defined below) is less than or equal to MaxDecodeRate

-  * NumFrameHeadersSec (defined below) is less than or equal to MaxHdrRate
+  * NumFrameHeadersSec (defined below) is less than or equal to MaxHeaderRate

   * The number of tiles per second is less than or equal to MaxTiles * 120